Th3-DoC/BabySitter/README.md

 Add Rule Book Command to save (item in hand or items in hotbar) for first join players.
+Integrated With Rewards sytstem

 Add player initialize check for old name file before making a new name.yml